nsparag/LSTM-INC/README.md

 3. Dataset files: D1.xlsx, D2.xlsx, D3.xlsx, D4.xlsx, D5.xlsx, D6.xlsx

 4. ekf_attitude estimation.m is the Extended Kalman Filter implementation for attitude estimation

+## Citation
+If your are referring to the code/dataset provided, you are requested to cite the below article.

+   Narkhede P, Walambe R, Poddar S, Kotecha K. 2021.
+Incremental learning of LSTM framework for sensor fusion in attitude estimation.
+PeerJ Computer Science 7:e662   https://doi.org/10.7717/peerj-cs.662